FMensurado/fuga/README.md

 existing code, and can tell what can and can't be modified without repercussions.

+Here's an example of documentation of a function (note that this isn't a real function in Fuga, so the function name doesn't follow any convention).

+In the header file:

+    /**
+    *** `max` returns the greater of its two arguments.
+    ***
+    *** - Parameters:
+    ***     - `int a`
+    ***     - `int b`
+    *** - Returns: `a` or `b`, whichever is greater.
+    *** - See also: `min`
+    **/
+    int max(int a, int b)

+In the source file:

+    /**
+    *** In `max` we compare `a` with `b` and return whichever is greater.
+    *** If they are both the same, we return `a`, in order to preserve
+    *** order (this would be more useful if `>=` were overloaded somehow).
+    **/
+    int max(int a, int b) {
+        if (a >= b)
+            return a;
+        return b;
+    }

+Granted, this source code documentation might be a bit overkill for this particular function, but it usually doesn't hurt to elaborate a bit on the techniques used and decisions made when implementing a function.

+The greatest enemy of documentation is laziness.
+Hopefully I can develop some sort of tool to combat this laziness.
+Meanwhile, one needs to be considerate and update one's documentation alongside the code, not after the fact (or worse, never).

+In the future, there will be a tool to turn all of this documentation into Markdown / HTML.
+That's why the documentation has to be in Markdown format: because Markdown makes it easy to convert it into HTML.

 ## Testing

-The `test` package contains useful macros and functions for unit testing.
-Because of the generality of this package, and because it only exports a handful of symbols, and for historical reasons, identifiers aren't prefixed with `test_` or `TEST_`.
+`fuga/test.h` contains a useful testing framework, when paired with `tools/test`.
+Because of the generality of this package, and because it only exports a handful of symbols, and for historical reasons, identifiers aren't prefixed with `FugaTest_` or `FUGA_TEST_`.

-For more information about testing, look in `src/test/test.h`.
+For more information about testing, look in `src/fuga/test.h`.

 ### Assertions